systemseed/material_base/docs/subtheme-template.md

 Subtheme template is placed in `material_base_subtheme` folder.

-Subtheme template uses pretty much the same file [structure](/folder-structure.md) as a base theme (excluding itself, MDC subtheme, and docs folders).
+Subtheme template uses pretty much the same file [structure](/folder-structure.md) as a base theme (excluding itself, MDC subtheme, docs, and some other files).

 Creating subtheme from template
 -------------------------------